 Behavioral Therapy, CBTp, Accelerated Experiential Dynamic Psychotherapy, Trust-Based Relational Intervention, Trauma Focused CBT, Mindfulness.
 These modalities are proven to help patients cope with a variety of life problems and crises.

 Diana is bilingual and speaks Hebrew and English.
-Diana is trained in TF-CBT and pursuing her training in EMDR in January 2021.
+Diana is trained in TF-CBT and EMDR.

 In her free time Diana enjoys trying new recipes and spending time with her cat and dogs.